 - Repeat the exercise as many times as necessary.

 Note that this is an exaggeration of how you want to breathe during exercise.
 You want to breathe forcefully, but if you breathe too forcefully, you may become lightheaded after a few reps.
 This can be dangerous.

 Similarly, you want to keep your abs slightly more relaxed while exercising, so that your body can move more naturally.
 What you don't want to do is relax your abs completely.

-So, use this exercise as a way to learn to fully contract your abs, then adjust the contraction during exercise as needed.
+So use this exercise as a way to learn to fully contract your abs to maintain a tight core, then adjust the contraction during exercise as needed.

 Ab Contraction During a Squat

 Practice incorporating the technique into your workout by contracting your abdominal muscles during squats.

 Stand erect and slightly tuck your pelvis.
 Inhale, then exhale, contracting your abdominals.
 As you inhale again, begin to lower down into a squat, bending at the knees and hips and sending your buttocks out behind you, as if sitting down into a chair.